Cratystylis conocephala: Description

-Ecology
+Taxonomy and naming

+This species was described in 1855 by Ferdinand von Mueller and given the name Eurybia conocephala.
+In 1905 Spencer Le Marchant Moore changed the name and the description was published in Journal of Botany, British and Foreign.

+Distribution and habitat

-C. conocephala is found on calcareous red soils and sandy soils in different ecosystem types.
+This species is found on calcareous red soils and sandy soils in different ecosystem types.
 These include mallee, coastal scrub and woodland vegetation communities.
 Blue bush daisy proliferates in ecosystems which have not been exposed to fire for extended periods of time.

-Distribution

-Cratystylus conocephala is found in the IBRA (Interim Biogeographic Regionalisation for Australia) of Coolgardie, Hampton, Mallee (Victoria), Mallee and Nullarbor. on calcerous red soils and sandy soils in Western Australia, South Australia, Northern Territory, New South Wales and Victoria.
+It grows in the IBRA (Interim Biogeographic Regionalisation for Australia) of Coolgardie, Hampton, Mallee (Victoria), Mallee and Nullarbor. on calcerous red soils and sandy soilsin Western Australia, South Australia, Northern Territory, New South Wales and Victoria.
 The species is very rare in the Southern Far Western Plains of New South Wales, and Belah Woodlands of North West Victoria.
 It is found to grow in mallee, coastal scrub and woodland vegetation communities.